TheNobleDev/SHIB_MV_Sale/README.md

 2. Deploy the contracts on **rinkeby** as: `npx hardhat run .\scripts\deploy.js --network rinkeby`
 3. Deploy the contracts on **mainnet** as: `npx hardhat run .\scripts\deploy.js --network mainnet`

-Note: The deploy script will automatically verify the contracts on etherscan as long as the API key in the .env file exists.

 ## Deployment (for LandRegistry & LandAuction)

 1. Set the required gas values in `hardhat.config.js`, skip this step to use the current netwwork default values
 2. Deploy the contracts on **rinkeby** as: `npx hardhat run .\scripts\deploy-sale.js --network rinkeby`
 3. Deploy the contracts on **mainnet** as: `npx hardhat run .\scripts\deploy-sale.js --network mainnet`

-Note: The deploy script will automatically verify the contracts on etherscan as long as the API key in the .env file exists.

 ## Deployment (for LandAuctionV2)